The Full Guide on How to Productize a Service

 In SPP, you can sell two types of services:

 You can even create variations so you don’t have duplicated services.
 For instance, if you want to sell blog post writing, the variants could be the content length.

 For some services, it also makes sense to set up intake forms.
 Instead of asking project-related questions upfront during checkout, your clients can fill out a form later.

 Regardless of the fact that you’re offering monthly plans (for instance website maintenance plans), or one-time services (website speed optimization), you can create order forms that are perfect for every service offering.

 The order forms have been designed to increase conversion.
 They extend beautifully on every device and fill up the entire screen, while staying responsive.
-Build your order form with our drag-n-drop builder the way you want.
+Build your order form with our white-label form builder the way you want.
 Make it super complex with form rules, multiple options, or keep it simple.

 You decide if you want to keep the checkout simple to increase conversion, and upsell clients later once they are logged into the client portal.

 Once the order forms are set up, link them up with a pricing page on your website, and keep an eye on the conversion rate.

 If you’re just getting started, you can keep your productized service software setup to a minimum with services and order forms.
 However, there is a lot of automatization potential, from adding clients to an email list to customizing the client view with templates.